AyushTadas/sql-project-10---sql-mentor-datasets/README.md

 - **Submission Timestamp**
 - **Username**

-This data allows you to analyze user performance in terms of correct and incorrect submissions, total points earned, and daily/weekly activity.
+This data allows us to analyze user performance in terms of correct and incorrect submissions, total points earned, and daily/weekly activity.

 ## SQL Problems and Questions